jquery/learn.jquery.com/page/about.md

 However, API documentation alone cannot serve as a guide to solving problems and fostering a true understanding of web development.
-Over the years, an ecosystem of blog posts, books, support forums and channels has grown to help cover the **hows** and **whys** of developing with jQuery, as well as explaining best practices, techniques, and workarounds for common problems.
+Over the years, an ecosystem of blog posts, books, support forums, and channels has grown to help cover the **hows** and **whys** of developing with jQuery, as well as explaining best practices, techniques, and workarounds for common problems.
 This type of documentation has been invaluable resource for millions of people, but the